cnuernber/facial-rec/README.md

 ## How It Works

-At a high level, facial recognition consists of two steps: detection and embedding.
+At a high level, facial recognition consists of two steps: *detection* and *embedding*.

-Detection takes a large image and produces a list of faces in the image.
+* *detection* takes a large image and produces a list of faces in the image.
 This piece is generally uses fully-convolutional approaches which means they take an input image and output an output 'image' where each pixel consists of generally a bounding box, and confidence measure, and a set of landmarks.
 A second step does non-maximal-suppression of the data which is a fancy way of saying it looks at overlaps and takes the highest confidence one.
   From here we get a list of faces and landmarks.
 We crop the faces out of the source image and align them using the landmarks to a set of 'standard' landmarks used during training.

-The next step is to produce an embedding which is an N-dimensional vector.
+* *embedding* - The next step is to produce an embedding which is an N-dimensional vector.
 In our case that vector has 512 elements.
 These vectors have a special property that faces that look more similar will be closer in Euclidean space.
 So for example if I have two images of Tom Hanks and I create two embeddings I would expect the distance between them to be less than the distance between say, an image of Tom Hanks and an image of Denzel Washington.

 One of the most interesting aspects to me is that I can use a deep learning